DevOps vs. DevSecOps – What Is the Difference?

 Incorporate best coding practices

 DevSecOps requires you to evaluate the quality of your code.
-Your team will have an easier job protecting your code in the future if it is strong and standardized.
-Establish a mechanism for teaching developers coding best practices and ensuring that code changes can be deployed effortlessly if you don’t currently have one.
+Your development and operations team will have an easier job protecting your code in the future if it is strong and standardized.
+Establish a mechanism for teaching developers coding best practices and ensuring that code changes can be deployed effortlessly if you don’t currently have one, and support it with a comprehensive Git backup guide for GitHub, GitLab, and Bitbucket so everyone understands how code is protected.

 Use reliable backup – GitProtect